learn-co-curriculum/dsc-data-viz-cumulative-lab/README.md

 # Project: Analyzing Macbeth

 ## Introduction
-Now we're going to do some rudimentry analysis of Shakespeare's classic play: Macbeth!
-You will get practice working with lists and dictionaries, condtionals, visualizing data, and thinking analytically about data.
+Now we're going to do some rudimentary analysis of Shakespeare's classic play: Macbeth!
+You will get practice working with lists and dictionaries, conditionals, visualizing data, and thinking analytically about data.

 ## Objectives
 You will be able to: